Johannine epistles: The Third Epistle of John

 The third epistle, also a short letter from "the elder", is addressed to a man named Gaius and mentioned as "a dear friend".
-It talks about a man named Diotrephes whom Gaius excommunicated from the church and had gone on to create an anti-missionary sentiment, trying to get the church to stop receiving missionaries.
+It talks about a man named Diotrephes who has resisted missionaries, including those sent by the elder.
+Diotrephes's hostility and lack of hospitality has spurned the elder to write to Gaius asking him to take more responsibility for these missionaries.

 It is believed that the letter was delivered by a third person, Demetrius.